akshatpareek/flight-status-tracker/README.md

 ---

-### Step 2: Run the Backend API
+### Step 3: Run the Backend API
 Start the backend using the default HTTPS launch profile:
-1. Navigate to the repository root directory.
+1. Ensure you are in the repository root directory.
 2. Run the project:
    ```powershell
    dotnet run --project FlightStatus.Api --launch-profile https
    ```
 3. Once running, open `https://localhost:7262/` in your browser.
-You will see a custom dark-themed API landing page confirming the service is live.
+You will see the API landing page confirming the service is live.

 ---

-### Step 3: Run the Frontend UI
+### Step 4: Run the Frontend UI
 1. Navigate to the `flight-status-ui/` directory.
 2. Open `index.html` directly in any modern browser (double-click the file).
-3. Check the status of a flight!
+3. Start checking flight statuses!

 ---